andrestoll/marPresentations/presentations/awsResourceManagement.md

 # Terminology
 ## Resource and Services

+- ***Service***:
-- ***Service***: Offering of AWS, e.g. the resource type.
-Their products
+Offering and products of AWS, e.g. the resource type.
+- ***Resource***:
-- ***Resource***: Actual entity you create within your account.
+Actual entities you create.

 Ex: EC2 -> *i-017dd2b6adfda5de6*

 ---

 ## Regions and Availability Zones
+- ***Region***:
-- ***Region***: physical location around the world where we cluster data centers.
+Physical location to cluster data centers.
-Each AWS Region consists of multiple, isolated, and physically separate AZs within a geographic area.
+Each AWS Region consists of multiple AZs.
-- An ***Availability Zone*** (AZ) is one or more discrete data centers with redundant power, networking, and connectivity in an AWS Region.
+- An ***Availability Zone*** (AZ)
+One or more discrete data centers with redundant power, networking, and connectivity in an AWS Region.
 AZs in an AWS Region are interconnected with high-bandwidth, low-latency networking.

 ---
 <!--